sbeatrix/TDK/README.md

 ### parameter_ensemble.py

 This script uses the deterministic model, introduces the constraints we defined based on measurements and experimental data.
 First it looks for the local minimum, then starting from the optimized parameter set it build a parameter ensemble which consists of ~100 individual parameter sets which fulfill the given constraints.

+### ev_of_pfl.py

+This script is used to simulate the experiment which provided evidence of a positive feedback loop in the system

 ### figures_arrest.py